 I’ve provided two topping options for these mushrooms: parmesan panko bread crumbs (pictured) and melted mozzarella.
 The buttery, toasted panko gives the mushroom a little bit of crunch for a textural contrast.
 Creamy melted mozzarella is also a delicious topping, reminiscent of the original dip recipe.
 My friend couldn’t pinpoint a clear winner, though he claims that a third batch will definitely help to break the tie.
 As for “Operation: Teach Amanda to Understand Football”: this baseball fan no longer calls the refs “umpires,” so, we have progress!

-- 1, 8 ounce package cream cheese (block-style), room temperature
+- 8 ounce block-style cream cheese, room temperature

 - 1/4 cup mayonnaise

 - 1/4 cup Parmigiano Reggiano, grated

 - 1/4 teaspoon minced garlic